e-vergo/LeanArchitect/README.md

 Currently, this script depends on a recent version of Python with `loguru` and `pydantic` installed (install by `pip3 install loguru pydantic`).

-First go to a clean branch **without any uncomitted changes**, to prevent overwriting any work you have done.
+First go to a clean branch **without any uncommitted changes**, to prevent overwriting any work you have done.

 You can then convert to LeanArchitect format by adding `LeanArchitect` as a dependency to lakefile, run `lake update LeanArchitect`, ensure `leanblueprint checkdecls` works (i.e. all `\lean` are in Lean), and then run: